10 Best Undervalued Large Cap Moat Stocks for January 2026

 Key Catalysts

-- Expansion of 5G smartphone adoption in emerging markets
+- 5G infrastructure buildout and smartphone adoption

 Risk Factors

-- Regulatory scrutiny regarding licensing practices and antitrust concerns
+- Regulatory scrutiny on licensing practices

 - Geopolitical risks affecting semiconductor supply chains

-- Customer concentration risks with major handset manufacturers
+- Customer concentration with major smartphone manufacturers

 | Metric | Value |